Pennywise: Novel

-King stated in a 2013 interview that he came up with the idea for Pennywise after determining that what children feared "more than anything else in the world" was clowns.
+In a 2013 interview, King stated that he conceived Pennywise after determining that what children feared "more than anything else in the world" was clowns.
 After finishing The Stand, King was walking across a bridge in Colorado when he imagined a troll like the one in the children's tale "Three Billy Goats Gruff", (Note: This is also referenced at the end of the book when Bill and Mike are discussing Its lair.
 Bill said of the doorway leading into it that he got the image of goats walking over a bridge, and mentioned the Three Billy Goats Gruff story by name.) though he imagined it living in a sewer system rather than under a bridge.
-He said the whole story "just bounced" into his head; in particular the fact that It could shapeshift.
+He said the whole story "just bounced" into his head; in particular the fact that the character could shapeshift.
 In 1985, while publishing Skeleton Crew, a book of short fiction, King conceived of the character as a "final exam on horror" featuring various childhood monsters, resulting in a shapeshifting creature that embodies fear.
-He said he thought he was done writing about monsters, and wanted to "bring on all the monsters one last time…and call it 'It'."
+He said he thought he was done writing about monsters, and wanted to "bring on all the monsters one last time...and call it 'It'."

-In the novel, the Losers believe the creature to be a taelus, a Himalayan creature that reads minds and assumes the shape of whatever its target fears most, similar to a boggart.
-It scares its victims first because it feeds on their fear, especially that of children.
-Commentators have thus noted that It is a Lovecraftian horror dwelling beneath Derry.
+In the novel, the Losers believe "It" to be a taelus, a Himalayan creature that reads minds and assumes the shape of whatever his target fears most, similar to a boggart.
+Pennywise scares his victims first because he feeds on their fear, especially that of children.
+Commentators have thus argued that the character is a Lovecraftian horror dwelling beneath Derry.

-According to Stephen King, Pennywise will "live forever" even after his own death.